Kelechi Iheanacho: Will fallen U17 star play any part in Leicester City’s top four chase? | Goal.com

-Iheanacho: Does one-time U-17 World Cup hero still have a role at Leicester?
+Iheanacho: Does one-time U-17 World Cup hero still have a role at Leicester City?

 It's poignant that, as the U-17 World Cup kicks off in Brazil this weekend, one player who made his name at the tournament recently appears to have lost his way in a career that once promised so much.